build-trust/ockam-website/src/content/learn/guides/team/values_and_virtues_on_the_Ockam_Team.md

 Just like a world class marathon runner, we break down our Races into well defined chunks to monitor our pace.
 We do Pace Checks every 2 weeks.
 Every other Tuesday we gather The Team to show demos, raise major blockers, and to plan the next two weeks of our Race.

 Many teams call their two-week segments ‘Sprints’.
 We don’t like to pretend that we can maintain a cadence of never-ending sprints.
 Building great tools and beautiful products is a marathon not a sprint.
-Our Races are endurance events that require effective pacing.
+Our Races are endurance events that require effective pacing across each Race.

 #### Maker Day